as

 If adding WebView to your React Native app

 If adding WebView as one component among others in your React Native app, you may want the Vega WebView Component Reference instead.
-The following section focuses on building TV web apps where WebView is the primary interface.

 Make sure your web content is optimized for TV devices, which includes focus navigation for remote-control/directional-pad (D-Pad) input.
 Click/Touch/Drag UX implementations are seldom compatible with a TV user experience, and TV devices often use less power than desktop and mobile devices.
 Optimize your web content by reducing animations for TV, for instance.
 For more guidance on performance and fluidity, see Development Best Practices for Web Apps.